appanp/supply-chain-fundas/supply_chain_terminology.md

 **Packer**: It is a person who packs the products that are in a specific fulfillment order.

-**Pallet**: A platform designed to be loaded with packages and moved by a forklift.
+**Pallet**: A platform designed to be loaded with packages and moved by a forklift or AMRs depending on the load to be carried.
+For more info, refer to [this link](https://www.inboundlogistics.com/articles/pallets-backbone-of-the-warehouse).

 **Pallet Jack**: A type of material handling equipment that combines pallets horizontally but has no lifting capability.